The Beginning or the End: Production

 Marx and Donna Reed's husband Tony Owen met with President Harry S. Truman to secure his approval.
 At their meeting, Truman is reported to have said: "Gentlemen, make a motion picture.
-Tell the people of this nation that for them it is the beginning or the end," thereby supplying the movie with its title.
+Tell the people of this nation that for them it is the beginning or the end," his last four words supplying the movie with its title.

-H. T. Wensel from the National Bureau of Standards, Tompkins, and W. Bradford Shank from the Los Alamos National Laboratory acted as technical advisers.
-Relations between MGM and the scientists soon soured, as the scientists began asking for more accuracy which required multiple script changes, and Tompkins eventually resigned.
+H. T. Wensel from the National Bureau of Standards, Tompkins, and W. Bradford Shank from the Los Alamos National Laboratory, acted as technical advisers.
+Relations between MGM and the scientists soon soured, as the scientists began asking for more accuracy, which required multiple script changes, and Tompkins eventually resigned.
 Oppenheimer sent David Hawkins, a philosophy professor from the University of California to act as a mediator between Marx and the scientists.
-Although the original intention was that a substantial sum of money would be donated to scientists' associations like the Federation of Atomic Scientists, in the end, no scientific organizations accepted any money.
+Although the original intention was that a substantial sum of money would be donated to scientists' associations like the Federation of Atomic Scientists, in the end, no money was paid out.
 Tompkins received payment of one hundred dollars.
 At the time, there was a legal requirement that permission be obtained to depict living well-known public figures in films.
-Lise Meitner, Niels Bohr and Sir James Chadwick all refused to allow their names to be used in The Beginning or the End, which Marx regarded as unfortunate, as it made the film's Manhattan Project scenes look like an all-American affair.
+Lise Meitner, Niels Bohr and Sir James Chadwick all refused to allow their names to be used in the film, which Marx regarded as unfortunate, as it deprived the film's Manhattan Project scenes of some of their international character.

 The loss of Bohr caused important sequences to be deleted.
 The script originally had Bohr, rescued from the Germans in Denmark, bring a shocked Oppenheimer news that the German nuclear weapon project was supplying expertise to its Japanese counterpart.
-A German submarine carrying a fictional scientist travels to Japan where he joins the Japanese project in Hiroshima.
-Vannevar Bush objected to the way the script depicted him as having doubts about whether the atomic bomb could be built in time or could fit into an aircraft.
-Bush insisted that he never had any doubts.
-The script was changed to soften this.
-In the film, when Bush tells President Roosevelt that he has a top-secret matter to discuss, the President's dog Fala leaves the room.
+A German submarine was to be portrayed carrying a fictional scientist to Japan to join the Japanese project in Hiroshima.
+Vannevar Bush objected to the way the script depicted him as having doubts about whether a bomb that could fit into an aircraft could be built in time.
+Bush insisted that he had been confident of both, and the script was softened to reflect this.

 Oppenheimer raised no objection to the sequence in the film in which he informed Brigadier General Thomas Farrell that the odds of a runaway explosion destroying the planet were less than one in a million, although he told MGM that he never said this.
 The cultured Oppenheimer's main concern was that the script was poor, with characters that were "stilted, lifeless, and without purpose or insight."